0%

 • What: Implement robust error handling and secure logging.

 • How: Catch exceptions gracefully.
-Avoid logging sensitive information (e.g., raw tokens, API keys, full error stack traces with sensitive data) to public logs.
-Ensure logs are only accessible to authorized personnel.
+Never, ever log sensitive info (raw tokens, API keys, full error stack traces with juicy data) where anyone can see it.
+Ensure logs are locked down to authorized eyes only.

 #Frequently Asked Questions

-• Descope Project ID and Management Key securely stored in .env and loaded by the agent.
+• Descope Project ID and Management Key are in .env and loaded securely by the agent.

-• AI agent successfully initiates Descope authentication flow and receives a valid session token.
+• AI agent can actually kick off the Descope auth flow and gets a valid session token back.

-• AI agent validates the Descope session token and extracts user information.
+• AI agent successfully validates the Descope session token and extracts user info.

-• Core AI agent functionalities are gated by a valid Descope session.
+• Core AI agent functionalities are properly gated behind a valid Descope session.

-• Role-Based Access Control (RBAC) is implemented and tested with different user roles.
+• Role-Based Access Control (RBAC) is implemented and you've tested it with different roles.

 Last updated: May 17, 2024